linhngocdang/DR-Detection-System-Django-React/README.md

 1- The Back-end where we're going to create API using DJANG-REST

-2- The front-end where we will interact directly with the API using React JS.
+2- The Front-end where we will interact directly with the API using React JS.

 ## Instruction